collabnix/dockerlabs/automation/terraform/macOS/running-first-docker-container-on-gcp/README.md

-# Running Your First Docker Container on Google CLoud Platform using Terraform
+# Running Your First Docker Container on Google Cloud Platform using Terraform

 ## Installing Terraform on macOS